-- (a) Subject to an interest rate and currency swap that creates a liability at fixed rates in the currency of the issuer. - (b) Subject to an interest rate and/or currency swap that creates a liability at floating rates in the currency of the issuer.(c) This bond is composed of: - AUD 300 million subject to an interest rate and currency swap that creates a liability at fixed rates in the currency of the issuer; and - AUD 100 million subject to an interest rate and currency swap that creates a liability at floating rates in the currency of the issuer. - (d) This bond is composed of: - GBP 400 million issued in 2015 and subject to an interest rate and currency swap that creates a liability at fixed rates in the currency of the issuer; and - GBP 100 million issued in 2016 and subject to an interest rate and currency swap that creates a liability at floating rates in the currency of the issuer. - (e) Subject to an interest rate swap. - (f) Out of which EUR 375 million is subject to an interest rate swap.
+- (\) Carrying amount and fair value of bonds exclude accrued interest. - (a) Subject to an interest rate and/or currency swap that creates a liability at floating rates in the currency of the issuer. - (b) Subject to an interest rate and currency swap that creates a liability at fixed rates in the currency of the issuer. - (c) This bond is composed of: - AUD 300 million subject to an interest rate and currency swap that creates a liability at fixed rates in the currency of the issuer; and - AUD 100 million subject to an interest rate and currency swap that creates a liability at floating rates in the currency of the issuer. - (d) This bond is composed of: - GBP 400 million issued in 2015 and subject to an interest rate and currency swap that creates a liability at fixed rates in the currency of the issuer; and - GBP 100 million issued in 2016 and subject to an interest rate and currency swap that creates a liability at floating rates in the currency of the issuer. - (e) Subject to an interest rate swap. - (f) Out of which EUR 375 million is subject to an interest rate swap.